 Equation~\eqref{3.1.12b} is essentially a consequence that the unitary invariance implies the permutation invariance of $h_\diag$.
 Therefore the right hand side of~\eqref{3.1.12b} must be the same for each entry of the vector.
 One can also check that $g_\alpha$ is a positive measure, as the right hand side of~\eqref{g_alpha} is positive for any bounded positive function $\psi$.
-However, $g_\alpha$ may not be normalised due to the additional factor $||t||^\alpha$.
+However, $g_\alpha$ may not be normalised due to the additional factor $\|t\|^\alpha$.
 In particular it would be only normalised when $h_\diag$ is concentrated on the sphere $\mathbb S^{N-1}$, meaning $g_\alpha$ and $h_\diag$ are the same in distribution.

-Strictly stable distribution is a special case where the adding two of these only scales it.
+A strictly stable distribution is a special case where adding two of these only rescales it.
 As already stated, when the stability index $\alpha\ne 1$ we only need to set $y_0=0$.
-This is evidently true for when we write the characteristic function in terms of the matrix $S\in\Herm(N)$, its diagonal entries $s_{\diag}$ or its eigenvalues $s_{\rm eig}$.
+This is evidently true when we write the characteristic function in terms of the matrix $S\in\Herm(N)$, its diagonal entries $s_{\diag}$ or its eigenvalues $s_{\rm eig}$.
 However, the case $\alpha=1$ is different.
-For random matrices the condition~\eqref{stable.alpha1} for the spectral measure reads inn terms of the matrix-valued equation
+For random matrices the condition~\eqref{stable.alpha1} for the spectral measure reads in terms of the matrix-valued equation

 For the respective induced measures $h_\eig$ and $h_\diag$ this condition reads as follows which we prove immediately.

 \begin{proposition}[Strictly Stable Ensembles with $\alpha=1$] We use the setting in Theorem~\ref{p3.1} with $\alpha=1$ and $Y$ be the stable and invariant random matrix.
 The following three statements are equivalent: \begin{enumerate} \item $Y$ is strictly stable, i.e., it satisfies \eqref{3.1.10a}; \item the spectral measure for the diagonal entries $h_\diag$ satisfies